Lake Blanche (Minnesota): Geography

-Lake Blanche is a part of the chain of lakes that begins with Clitherall Lake and flows north into Otter Tail Lake.
+Lake Blanche is a part of a chain of lakes in the Otter Tail River Watershed that begins with Crane Lake in Otter Tail County and flows north into Otter Tail Lake.
 The waters of Lake Blanche ultimately flow north into Hudson Bay via the Red River of the North.
 The south shore of Lake Blanche is part of Glendalough State Park; upstream from Blanche is Annie Battle Lake which is wholly in the park.

 Blanche's maximum depth is 64 ft; 82% of the lake is 15 ft deep or less.
 Blanche is classified as a mesotrophic lake with water clarity of 12 ft and little algae.

 Blanche's shores and bottom are primarily composed of sand and gravel and support a diversity of plants.
 The lake is ringed with tall, mostly deciduous trees that extend roughly 300 yards back from the shore and that act as a windbreak, keeping the shoreline calm and confining larger waves to the lake's center.

 At 1,296 acres, Blanche is the 19th largest lake in Otter Tail County.